-Accommodation in the park is provided by three small hotels and two bungalow cabin camps at Radium Hot Springs, and bungalow cabin camps at Kootenay Flats, Vermilion Crossing, and Marble Canyon on the Banff-Windermere Highway.
-The largest hotel, Radium Hot Springs Lodge, has a large central building containing lounge and dining room, and 24 cabin units.
+Accommodation in the park is provided by three hotels and two bungalow cabin installations at Radium Hot Springs, and bungalow cabin installations at Kootenay Flats, Vermilion Crossing, and Marble Canyon on the Banff-Windermere Highway.

-A public camp-ground, equipped with electricity, running water, and kitchen shelters is available to visitors at Radium Hot Springs, and a number of other camp-grounds, less completely equipped, are situated at strategic points along the park highway.
+The main camp-ground, Red Rock at Radium Hot Springs, is equipped with electricity, running water, kitchen shelters and facilities for cabin trailers.
+Eight other campgrounds, less fully equipped, are located at convenient points along the Banff-Windermere Highway.